bonez0607/list--iltering/README.md

 # List Filtering

 A simple plugin that creates filtering controls and based on data provided in the DOM.
+This allows the creation of checkboxes based on the data provided, provides a total 'counter' number

 # Requirements